 Recently Travis Kalanick, the CEO of Uber, took to Facebook to defend his company against complaints from long-time users that the quality of service is degrading in San Francisco.
 It’s a fantastic display of transparency which you don’t often see from CEOs so I highly recommend you check out his post for that reason alone.
-One of his more interesting nuggets of information that Travis drops in that thread is that they’re own internal metrics don’t reflect any changes in the quality of the service.
+One of his more interesting nuggets of information that Travis drops in that thread is that their own internal metrics don’t reflect any changes in the quality of the service.

 As a long-time Uber rider myself, I couldn’t help but think that this is a common problem we see, especially with “big data” companies, whenever there’s qualitative feedback that isn’t supported by quantitative ones.
 The crux of the problem is twofold: